Thursday, February 16, 2012

 What's with all the shame and discomfort?
 If I say that I have bipolar disorder, it's not as though I've just stood up in church and announced to God (who, I'm guessing would have already gotten the memo) and everybody that I have syphilis, right?
 I mean, maybe there's something to be ashamed of in that and maybe there is reason for people to feel uncomfortable around you.

 As I mentioned and for the record, I have bipolar disorder.
 What this means is that I swing back and forth between depression and mania.
 When I am depressed, I cry a lot.
 I feel very down.
 I feel sad.
 I feel hopeless.
 I have no motivation.
 Everything seems pointless.
 Sometimes I want to die, but I don't necessarily want to kill myself (there's a big difference.)
-When I am manic, I sometimes feel like I can conquer the world and I make all kinds of plans, but rarely follow-through.
-I can also be extremely agitated and anything sensory (light, sound, touch) will make me feel like I'm crawling out of my skin.
+When I am manic and if I am lucky, I sometimes feel like I can conquer the world and I make all kinds of plans, but rarely follow-through.
+More often, though I become extremely agitated and anything sensory (light, sound, touch) will make me feel like I'm crawling out of my skin.
 I become reckless and can spend too much money or do risky things that I would not ordinarily do.
 And just for fun, sometimes, I can be manic and depressed at the same time.
 That's what's known as a "mixed-episode", boys and girls.
 Sounds crazy right?

 So what should YOU do if someone you know has a mental illness and they've either trusted you enough to share their "shameful", little secret with you or, because you live with them/are close to them and it's 2 in the morning and they haven't slept for 4 days and are re-potting all the house plants, you've kind of figured it out on your own?

-More than what you SHOULD do/say, I guess I'll stick to a list of "don'ts".
+Better than what SHOULD do/say, I'll stick to a list of "don'ts".

-First of all, unless you, yourself, have a severe mental illness, don't judge because you cannot even begin to comprehend.
+First of all, unless you, yourself, have a severe mental illness, don't judge because you can't wrap your mind around this.
+Ever.
 Period.

-Here is a short list of things (you're probably saying to yourself, "this is short!??!"), I have had said to me or have heard other people say about their relatives who have mental illnesses:
+Here is a short list of things (you're probably saying to yourself, "this is short!??!"), I have had said to me or have heard other people say about their relatives who have mental illnesses and what I think of their ignorance:

 1 - You just need to snap out of it and try harder.

-This is bullshit, straight up.
+This is utter nonsense and ignorance, straight up.
 NO ONE would deliberately CHOOSE this life and if it were so easy to just "snap out of it" then EVERYONE would do it!
 You can't snap out of a mental illness any easier than you can snap out of a broken leg.
 (See what I did there?)
+When was the last time you told a cancer patient to "snap out of it?"
+Hm.

 2 - If he/she just took their medication they would be fine.